By Ed Eby

 I always appreciated the financial backing of my supporters, and I coveted their prayers.
 But the thing that meant the most to me was when somebody reached out to me with a phone call, letter, or email.

-“But my missionary is in a closed country.
+“But my missionary is in a creative access country.
 How can I contact them without compromising their security?”

 Rules are different for each missionary.
 The only way to know what’s appropriate is to ASK your missionary or the missionary’s sending agency.
 Some missionaries share their whole life and ministry on Facebook and other social media.
 Others, need to limit their contact with their supporters to a very narrow channel of communication.
 AGAIN, THE ONLY WAY TO KNOW IS TO ASK.